BottyBott/wavefunction-now/README.md

 - `free_wavepacket.ipynb`: Gaussian packet propagation and sampling.
 - `stern_gerlach_correlations.ipynb`: sequential spin measurement correlations.
 - `density_matrix_decoherence.ipynb`: Lindblad evolution, quantum trajectories, and detector imperfections for an amplitude-damped qubit.
+- `decoherence_cat_state.ipynb`: dephasing of a cat-state density matrix into a classical mixture via Lindblad and trajectory simulations.

 Run the notebooks to explore how the same workflow behaves as the physical assumptions shift.